lee-soans/website-docs/docusaurus/docs/faqs/faq-admin-access-feature-visibility-control-in-wordpress-hosting-pro.md

 *   Use an SFTP client like FileZilla with your username and key file

-> For setup steps, see: **[How to use SFTP to access the file system](https://support.vendasta.com/hc/en-us/articles/32162294727063-FAQ-Admin-Access-Feature-Visibility-Control-in-WordPress-Hosting-Pro#)** (insert link)
+> For setup steps, see: How to use SFTP to access the file system in the WordPress Hosting dashboard under Advanced Tools.